Marcell Ozuna Player Props: Braves vs. Cardinals

-Marcell Ozuna -- 0-for-2 in his last game -- will be in action for the Atlanta Braves versus the St. Louis Cardinals, with Steven Matz on the hill, on April 4 at 7:45 PM ET.
+Marcell Ozuna -- 0-for-2 in his last game -- will be in action for the Atlanta Braves against the St. Louis Cardinals, with Miles Mikolas on the hill, on April 5 at 1:15 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-2) against the Cardinals.

 Marcell Ozuna Game Info & Props vs. the Cardinals